TIDES-transit/TIDES/docs/migration-v1-to-v2.md

 - [ ] Update queries and joins from `passenger_events` to `device_events`; handle records where `vehicle_id` is empty (station and mobile device events).
 - [ ] Update any `event_type` string matching to the `snake_case` values.
 - [ ] Update references to the renamed `stop_visits` duration fields.
+- [ ] Remove any assumption that `stop_visits.departure_load` is nonnegative; handle negative derived values per the producer's documented interpretation.
 - [ ] Source vehicle attributes (capacities) from `vehicle_groups` via `vehicles.vehicle_group_id`.
 - [ ] Replace `train_cars` / `vehicle_train_cars` joins with `vehicles` / `consist_vehicles`.